-The University will respect the privacy and confidentiality of individuals involved in an investigation to the fullest extent possible.
-If you have concerns about this please call the Director of OEO, Jill Zellmer at 617.627.3298 or at Jill.Zellmer@tufts.edu.
+The University will respect the privacy and confidentiality of individuals fully involved in an investigation possible.
+If you have concerns about this please call the Associate Vice President of the Office of Equal Opportunity, Title VI Officer and Title IX Coordinator, Jill Zellmer, MSW at 617.627.3298 or at Jill.Zellmer@tufts.edu.